Iamtogoodiamthegoat/SHADOW/README.md

-copy and paste this link and follow instructions. grammarly.com
+just click on the thing that says ixl solver and follow steps.